Friday, November 14, 2014 - 4:00 p.m. to 6:00 p.m.

 The conference is organized by the Department of English and Applied Linguistics (DEAL) at the University of Guam, and co-sponsored by the Guam International Reading Association.
 IRA members can register for the conference during their September and October meetings.
 Participation is limited to the first 300 registrants, so early registration is encouraged.

-GPSS educators can earn two (2) ED894 graduate credits/CEUs for attending this conference.
-This course is eligible for YEC support to qualified GPSS educators who have been officially processed through the Dr. Antonio C. Yamashita Educator Corps.
-For additional information about funding from YEC, call 735-2470.
-You can also e-mail the instructor, Professor Lois Gumataotao, at email@example.com.
+GDOE educators can earn two (2) PD894 graduate credits/CEUs for attending this conference.
+For additional information you can e-mail the instructor, Professor Lois Gumataotao, at firstname.lastname@example.org.

 For inquiries contact Kathleen Duenas at 735-2725 or via email email@example.com